gleechi/gleechi.github.io/pages/0.10.1/unity/external_controllers/unity_vg_ec_oculushand.md

 ### AutoSetup

-* will set "External" to "OculusHand"
+* will set "External" to "QuestHand"
 * will set "FingerControlType" to "BY_SENSOR_FULL_DOFS"
 * will set "Origin" to the transform called "XRRig"
+* will set all "Offset" values to 0.

 ## Functionality